 I have been frequenting Singapore for book hunting since they still have this massive bookstore, Borders.
 I still remember how ecstatic I was when I found a special shelf there, dedicated to books about writing.

-I could spend hours in front of this shelf alone; flipping a writer’s glossary book that would help writers find the correct terms used in specific industry/area.
+I could spend hours in front of this shelf alone; flipping a writer’s glossary book that would help writers find the correct terms used in a specific industry/area.
 Boating, for instance.
 (Boat-hook: a pole with a hook on the end, used to reach into the water to catch buoys or other floating objects.
 Fender: an air or foam filled bumper used in boating to keep boats from banging into docks or each other, Icebreaker: a special-purpose ship or boat designed to move and navigate through ice-covered waters.)

 Unlike India, where the price of books is really cheap (the price for 1 book in Indonesia equals to 3 books in India, and I ended up shipping 10 kilograms of books from Jaipur), Singapore may not be the cheapest option to shop for books.